Latvia gets EU green light to adopt euro currency

-RIGA (Reuters) - Latvia got the go-ahead on Wednesday to adopt the euro from 2014, crowning the Baltic state’s emergence from an economic crisis and signaling to the world that the often-beleaguered euro zone is still expanding.
+By Aija Braslina RIGA (Reuters) - Latvia got the go-ahead on Wednesday to adopt the euro from 2014, crowning its emergence from an economic crisis and signaling to investors that the euro zone is set to expand rather than disintegrate.

-Although fewer than two in five Latvians like the idea, their country will become the 18th member of the single currency bloc from the start of next year.
-European Union finance ministers are due to formally endorse the European Commission’s positive recommendation at a meeting on July 9.
+The small Baltic state will become the 18th European Union country to use the single currency from the start of next year after EU finance ministers formally endorse the European Commission’s positive recommendation at a meeting on July 9.

 The euro, launched as notes and coins on January 1, 2002, is now used by around 330 million people and has become a major reserve currency.

-“We have concluded that Latvia is ready to adopt the euro on January 1, 2014,” EU Economic and Monetary Affairs Commissioner Olli Rehn told a news conference in Brussels.
+“We have concluded that Latvia is ready to adopt the euro on January 1, 2014,” EU Economic and Monetary Affairs Commissioner Olli Rehn told a news conference.

-Still, the country will be the poorest in the euro zone and none of the major eastern European economies, such as Poland or the Czech Republic, have set dates for a move to the euro.

 “Latvia’s desire to adopt the euro is a sign of confidence in our common currency.
-Those who predicted a disintegration of the euro ... were simply wrong,” Rehn added.
+Those who predicted a disintegration of the euro ... were simply wrong,” Rehn said.

 To adopt the euro, Latvia had to meet five entry criteria: low inflation and long-term interest rates, a stable exchange rate and low public debt and deficits.